Catrionamcd/ViewsIt-Site/TEST.md

 *Pass/Fail:* **Pass**

 *User Story*
-* Site visitor to use search for author, channel topic or post title.
+* All users of the site to use the search field for author, channel topic or post title.This will help filter the posts for what the users wants to see.

 *Steps Taken*